ArctosDB/documentation-wiki/_documentation/encoding.markdown

 # Field Length

 Some programs or editors silently truncate text.
 Arctos never will; some text length limitations exist, and violating them will always result in an error, never string manipulation.

-## Edit this Documentation

-If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_documentation/encoding.markdown" target="_blank">here</a>.